akshaylanjewar0872/NSE/README.md

 # Insert Data from One Database to Another using Python

 ## Description:
- - This Python script inserts data from a table in one MySQL database (source_dba) to another database (target_dba) on the same server.
+ - This Python script inserts data from a table in one MySQL database to another database on the same server.

 ## ✅ Features:
 - Takes table name as input